syuuzu/biasBuster/README.md

 # Bias Buster

-web app that detects bias in questions
+web app that detects bias in questions for my AP Stat Class (This got me a 75% and a smiley face)